Sabadell gains EU approval to acquire British lender TSB

-BRUSSELS (Reuters) - Spanish lender Banco Sabadell (SABE.MC) secured European Union regulatory clearance on Monday for its 1.7-billion-pound ($2.66 billion) acquisition of British peer TSB TSB.L to reinforce its presence in the British market.
+BRUSSELS, May 18 (Reuters) - Spanish lender Banco Sabadell secured European Union regulatory clearance on Monday for its 1.7-billion-pound ($2.66 billion) acquisition of British peer TSB to reinforce its presence in the British market.

 The European Commission said the combined company’s moderate market share and limited overlap did not pose any competition issues.